jojusimz/GEMINI/User_guide/Running_Your_First_Simulation.md

 * Move the **SIM.FILE** into the same directory as the compiled code.

-* Create a folder called *Results_directory* in the same directory as the compiled file.
+* Create a folder called *Results* in the same directory as the compiled file.

 * Run the following command in the BASH shell